 The final piece of the puzzle is a way to comfortably hear what you have recorded.
 If you want to stay portable you can of course just use headphones.
-Closed cup headphones are generally better because they block out most of the sound around you, allowing you to hear what’s going on more clearly.
+Closed cup headphones are generally better because they block out most of the sound and room noise around you, allowing you to hear what’s going on more clearly.

 Depending on the speakers you choose, your audio interface, and what else you have in your studio, you may also need a small mixer to connect all the bits together – hopefully we can cover this in another article!

 Don’t forget there is also a huge secondhand market for audio gear on the internet and this can be a good way to check out different microphones or interfaces.
 Also, I would encourage you to not fall into the trap of researching every last piece of equipment before you make a decision on what to buy.
-It’s more important to just get started recording yourself, making music and learning as you go.
+It’s more important to just get started recording a sax yourself, making music and learning as you go.

-Real player setups:
+Real sax player setups:

 I’m not really a “techie” person so my setup is very simple: I use an AKG 414 mic with ProTools and the ProTools MBox interface on my laptop.

 I use an M-Audio Sputnik Tube Condenser mic with an M-Audio Tampa mic preamp.
 I record into Logic 9 on my Mac Pro and use the Apogee Duet 2 interface.

 I have pretty basic stuff really: I use Logic with a Yeti USB microphone